achreto/crustal/README.md

-# CGEN-RS: C/C++ Code Generation from Rust
+# CRustAL: The C/C++ from Rust Assembly Library

-This crate provides a library with builder API for constructing C/C++ code.
+This crate provides a library with builder API for assembling C/C++ code from Rust.

 ## LICENSE